“Griddle cakes, pancakes, hot cakes, flapjacks: why are there four names for grilled batter but only one word for love?”

-In the pancakes and other things to eat for breakfast, lunch and dinner section of the Tassajara bread book are an assortment of pancake recipes but also including biscuits, scones and coffee cakes.
-I have made his whole wheat pancakes and they are just about the best pancakes I ever had.
+In the pancakes and other things to eat for breakfast, lunch and dinner section of the Tassajara bread book there are an assortment of pancake recipes but also included are biscuits, scones and coffee cakes.
+I have made his whole wheat pancakes in the past and they are just about the best pancakes I ever had.
 He separates the yolk and whips the whites and it elicits the most light and tender pancake.
 I recommend it if you have his book.
 This apple pancake is delicious too and it reminds me very much of another recipe I have made often except this one is with clove.
 I needed to make something simple today because it was a week without any moments to myself.
 Today I am cramming in a few hours before going back at it for another long week.
 This is life!
 But I am ever grateful for even these few quiet hours in silence.

 Ingredients: 2 tablespoons butter, juice of 1 lemon, 1 apple sliced into thin wedges, 2 tablespoons of brown sugar, 1/2 cup flour, 1/2 cup milk, 3 eggs, ground cloves